mrc-ide/individual/joss/paper.md

-In contrast to other individual based modeling software, where users focus on defining a type for simulated individuals, in `individual` users instead define variables, one for each characteristic.
+In contrast to other individual based modeling software, where users focus on defining a type for simulated individuals, in `individual` users instead define variables, one for each characteristic of the simulated population.
-Individual agents are defined by their their position in each bitset giving membership in a variable, or position in a vector of integers or floats.
+Individual agents are defined by their their position in each bitset giving membership in a variable, or element in a vector of integers or floats.
 This design is similar to a component system, a design pattern to help decouple complicated types [@Nystrom:2014].
-Because of this disaggregated representation of state, preforming operations to find and schedule cohorts of individuals benefits from fast bitwise operators.
+Because of this disaggregated representation of state, performing operations to find and schedule cohorts of individuals benefits from fast bitwise operators.
 This state representation is (to our knowledge), novel for epidemiological simulation.
 While @Rizzi:2018 proposed using a bitset to represent the state of each